damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 > * Add default lists

 There.
-Now we can just drag the new issue from the backlog into the Doing column, because we want to resolve this issue right now.
+Now we can just add the new issue from the backlog into the Doing column, because we want to resolve this issue right now.

+> * Click `Add issue`
+> * Select the issue (click on the whitespace in the box; not the issue title)
-> * Drag issue from Backlog to Doing
+> * Select `Doing` from the drop-down
+> * Click on `Add 1 issue`

 ## Code (Terminal)